 Existing used tyres stored on the site will be picked up by an excavator or loader and loaded into the shredder.
-Used tyres will be transported to the site by tipper trucks.
+Used tyres will be transported to the site by customers body trucks or KTM walking floor truck.

 Tyres will be shredded into approximately 70 mm chips.
 As used tyres contain steel wire, the wire is pulled from the rubber through the shredding process then separated by an over band magnet.
-The wire is directed to a metal skip bin or tipper truck.
-The rubber chips will be loaded into side tipper trucks, Bulka bags or enclosed shipping containers.
+The wire will be collected and compressed into cube blocks using an electric baling machine.
+The rubber chips will be loaded into side tipper trucks, bulka bags or enclosed shipping containers.